 That Petitioner’s sister Lisa is married to the son of a partner at Goldman Sachs in Chicago who also works at Goldman Sachs and so she has never needed financially.

-That Petitioner and Jill however have lived modest lives in modest homes and working outside the family businesses for years.
+That Petitioner and Jill however have lived modest lives in modest homes and worked outside the family businesses for years on their own.
 This despite the fact that Petitioner’s independent insurance agency worked to build the family insurance businesses through his sales efforts nationwide for almost twenty years.
 Petitioner was the largest sales producer for the companies for a decade before leaving the companies in frustration of working with Pamela and not getting paid according to contract.

-, That Theodore and Pamela hadwere completely cut out from the remainder of the Estatesfour children as they had already been well compensated through these business acquisitions which were the majority of Simon’s net worth at the time and so Shirley and Simon decided together that the remainder of their Estates would go to the children who had not received inheritance while they were alive.
+That Theodore and Pamela had been completely cut out from the remainder of the Estates assets, including exclusion of their four children as they had already been well compensated through these business acquisitions which were the majority of Simon’s net worth at the time and so Shirley and Simon decided together that the remainder of their Estates would go to the children who had not received or asked for any inheritance while they were alive.

-That Petitioner learned Theodore and Pamela however had become very angry with Simon over this decision, with Pamela and her husband David B. Simon (“David”) even threatening litigation against Simon after they learned of Simon and Shirley’s decision to leave them wholly out
+That Petitioner learned Theodore and Pamela however had become very angry with Simon over this decision, with Pamela and her husband David B. Simon (“David”) even threatening litigation against Simon after they learned of Simon and Shirley’s decision to leave them wholly out.

 Language from May 20, 2008 Shirley Bernstein Trust Agreement and November 18, 2008 Shirley Bernstein Amended Trust Agreement